QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 * Townsend wanted to assume that at time $t$ firms in industry $i$ observe
   $k_t^i, Y_t^i, P_t^i, (P^{-i})^t$, where $(P^{-i})^t$ is the history of prices in
   the other market up to time $t$.
-* Because that turned out to be too challenging, Townsend made an alternative assumption that eased his calculations: that after a large number $S$ of periods, firms in industry $i$ observe the hidden Markov component of the demand shock $\theta_{t-S}$.
+* Because that turned out to be too challenging, Townsend made a sensible alternative assumption that eased his calculations: that after a large number $S$ of periods, firms in industry $i$ observe the hidden Markov component of the demand shock $\theta_{t-S}$.